keiranseth/pf1-htdp/htc/portfolio_project_1-pong/domain_analysis.md

 The differences between this implementation and the classic Pong are:

--   The win condition is changed from 9 points to 9 points.
+-   The win condition is changed from 11 points to 9 points.
--   The user cannot use physics to alter the speed and direction of the ball.
-Programming-wise, the in-game physics of my implementation does not take into account elastic/inelastic collisions.
+-   This implementation of Pong does not take into account elastic/inelastic collisions.
+In other words, the paddles cannot use physics to alter the trajectory and momentum of the ball.

 ## Domain Analysis

 ![Visual Sketch](./sketch.png)

+## Rough Program Sketch

-## Constant Definitions
+### Constant Definitions

 DIVIDER